MicrosoftDocs/Contribute/Contribute/validation-reference/insecure-link.md

 Change all URLs to Microsoft sites to use `https` instead of `http`.

-If your link is a raw URL, change it to an explicit Markdown link beginning with `https`.
+If your link is a raw URL, change it to an explicit Markdown link beginning with `https`, such as `[www.microsoft.com](https://www.microsoft.com)`.

 > [!TIP]
 > The Docs Markdown extension for VS Code includes a cleanup script for Microsoft links.
 The script checks all links to Microsoft sites in a repo to ensure that they begin with `https` instead of `http` and don't contain locale codes, such as `en-us`.
 To run the script: